Quantum state tomography for qutrits subject to laser cooling: Quantum tomography schemes for three level systems subject to laser cooling

+This kind of dynamics appears when the excited state $\ket{2}$ decays spontaneously into two ground states $\ket{1}$ and $\ket{3}$ with corresponding decoherence rates: $\gamma_1$ and $\gamma_3$.

 Moreover in this analysis we take $ H(t) = [0] $, where $[0]$ denotes a $3-$dimensional matrix with all entries equal $0$.
-This assumption means that we shall analyze only the Lindbladian part of the equation of evolution.
+This assumption means that we shall analyze only the Lindbladian part of the evolution equation.

+In case of a three level open quantum system with dynamics given by the master equation from \eqref{eq:1} we can formulate and prove a theorem which provides the minimal number of distinct observables required for quantum tomography.

+\begin{thm} For a quantum system subject to laser cooling according to \eqref{eq:1} there exist four distinct observables such that their average values (measured at selected time instants over different copies of the system) suffice to determine the initial density matrix $\rho(0)$. \end{thm}